papafhill/papafhill.github.io/about.md

 ## My Mission

 I am currently developing this blog as a way to test my knowledge and grow within the cyber security world.
-My hope is to secure a security job, preferably one that situates me between those catching bugs and the engineers that plug up the holes!
+My hope is to land a security job, preferably one that situates me between those catching bugs and the engineers that plug up the holes!

 ## My Vision